 You should make sure your photos are clear, high-quality pictures (not blurry/out of focus).
 Photos to add to your listing include:

 - Photos of your team

 - Awards or award presentations

 - Anything that will show off your business/services/products

 Your business is always changing and whether that’s your opening times, your product info or even what your offices look like, it is highly important to keep all your information up to date on your Google Business Profile so your customers can stay informed.

 People don’t like to spend their time searching through pages and pages of search results for what they want.

-When your optimized GMB listing pops up the minute they hit that ‘search’ button, they are going to contact you over anyone else.
+When your optimized GBP listing pops up the minute they hit that ‘search’ button, they are going to contact you over anyone else.

-I hope you enjoyed this guide to Google My Business.
+I hope you enjoyed this guide to Google Business Profile.
 If you want your business to dominate local SEO and build up more local listings then check out our Local Listings Builder service.